Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

-Because GMT is linear, we can use MFM analysis on GMT and compute the RANS operator of GMT.
 An important question that naturally follows is whether the computed RANS operator of GMT is the same as that of the NS equation.
-In our earlier work, we already showed analytically and numerically that the macroscopic operators of the GMT and NS equations are identical \citep{Mani2021}.
-Moreover, the solutions of GMT and NS equations become microscopically the same after sufficient time regardless of the initial conditions when we apply the same boundary conditions for both equations.
-The time scale at which the solutions become identical was found to be $\tau_\textrm{mix} = 16.6 \delta / u_\tau$.
+In our earlier work, we already showed analytically and numerically that the macroscopic operators of the GMT and NS equations are identical \citep{Mani2021}. \corr{In brief}, we showed that the solutions of GMT and NS equations become microscopically the same after sufficient time regardless of the initial conditions when we apply the same boundary conditions to both equations.
+The time scale at which the solutions become identical was found to be $\tau_\textrm{mix} = 16.6 \delta / u_\tau$ for a turbulent channel flow.
 Therefore, it is justified that the macroscopic operator of the GMT equation obtained by MFM is the same as the RANS operator of the NS equations.
 In sum, GMT works as an auxiliary set of equations that probes RANS operator of NS and therefore we can obtain eddy viscosity of the RANS equations by investigating that of the GMT equations.

-{It is important to note here that \citet{Hamba2005} writes an equation very similar to our GMT equations.
+It is important to note that \citet{Hamba2005} wrote an equation very similar to GMT equations in spite of taking a conceptually different derivation path.
 His passive vector equation is indeed GMT subtracted by the mean of GMT.
-The main difference is that we force our GMT equations directly with the method that is further explained in Section~\ref{sec:mfm} whereas Hamba use the passive vector equations to theoretically justify the use of the response function to NS equations.}
+The main difference lies in the explicit inclusion of forcing in the equations, allowing for a general macroscopic field.
+In contrast, \citet{Hamba2005} implicitly applies forcing by specifically considering Dirac delta function mean fields.